What Is The ROI On Visual Branding In Trinidad And Tobago!?

 ...It's easy to despise what you cannot get.

-Is it far-fetched to see cost as the deterrent here?
-Remember the fox wanted the grapes, but its positioning placed it out of his reach making him “sour”!
-And sometimes people, when they can’t acquire something for themselves, they’ll oppress someone else’s ability because of their own insecurities.
-Such shenanigans are considered normal amongst the service-based community because everyone’s brainwashed by the enticement of outdoing someone whose purpose is so far removed from their own.
+The fox wanted the grapes, but its positioning placed it out of his reach, making him “sour.”
+And sometimes people, when they can’t DIY everything, they’ll say mean things.
+Such shenanigans are considered normal amongst the local service-based community because everyone’s brainwashed by the enticement of outdoing someone whose purpose is so far removed from their own.

-OK, Well Where's The Guarantee Visual Branding Will Work For Me?
+OK, Well, Where's The Guarantee Visual Branding Will Work For Me?

-I’ve had the unfortunate encounter of dealing with a client once who just expected their website to bring them clients without doing any marketing because quote “they hated it.”
-I’ve had 2 clients pumped to sell their services after working with me but soon after one close their business because of bouts of depression brought on by external factors, while the other didn’t renew their hosting because she was dealing with a personal situation.
+I’ve had 2 clients pumped to sell their services after working with me, but soon after one closed their business because of bouts of depression brought on by external factors, while the other didn’t renew their hosting because she was dealing with a personal situation.

 So let’s shake the cock n bull about who you think I am and what you think I do.
-I’m not a magician and visual branding isn’t some magic wand I wave over your services.
-If after taking my time to understand your industry, and why the people you want to work with, work with you and then differentiating that service such that it sticks out like a sore thumb, you do nothing with it, that’s on you, not me.
+I’m not a magician, and visual branding isn’t some magic wand I wave over your services.

 Your visual identity only plays a supporting role in your journey to accomplishing your business goals.

-I am the Founder and Visual Brand Strategist at The BrandTUB **Put the service you provide online with The One-Page **Do the research on your own with The One-Page Workbook **Sign up to receive these weekly articles in your inbox if you’re not quite ready to work with me yet.
+I am the Founder and Visual Brand Strategist at The BrandTUB **Put the service you provide online with The One-Page™ **Do the research on your own with The One-Page Workbook™ **Sign up to receive these weekly articles in your inbox if you’re not quite ready to work with me yet.